apache/incubator-crail-website/_posts/blog/2017-07-20-crail-memory.md

 <br><br>
 <div style="text-align: justify">
 <p>
 One first observation from the figure is that there is almost no difference in performance for write and read operations.
-Second, at a buffer size of around 1K Crail reaches a bandwidth of close to 95Gbit/s, which is very close to the network hardware limit of 100Gbps.
+Second, at a buffer size of around 1K Crail reaches a bandwidth of close to 95Gbit/s (for read), which is very close to the network hardware limit of 100Gbps.
 </p>
 </div>